-FCS 603 Philosophical Issues in the Profession -
+FCS 603 Philosophical Issues in the Profession -Three semester hours.
+A study of the theoretical and

 Three semester hours.
 A study of the theoretical and conceptual bases of Family and Consumer Sciences.

 FCS 610 Internship - Three semester hours.
 Supervised work experience.